Balaghat district

 Balaghat is known for its tile factories, rice mills and forests.
+In MP Balaghat district has significant mineral deposits and a number of forests.
+Balaghat comes under the Bhandara dist.
+Raghuji is the first Maratha who came to this place from Kirnapur Side.

 History

 At the beginning of the 18th century, the district was divided among two Gond kingdoms; the portion of the district west of the Wainganga was part of the Gond kingdom of Deogarh, while the eastern portion was part of the Garha-Mandla kingdom.

 The Deogarh kingdom was annexed by the Bhonsle Marathas of Nagpur in 1743, and shortly thereafter conquered all but the northern section of the district.
 This section, together with the rest of the Garha-Mandla kingdom, was annexed in 1781 to the Maratha province of Saugor, then under control of the Maratha Peshwa.
-In 1798 the Bhonsles also obtained the former Garha-Mandla territories.
+In 1798, the Bhonsles also obtained the former Garha-Mandla territories.

 In 1818, at the conclusion of the Third Anglo-Maratha War, The Nagpur kingdom became a princely state of British India.
 In 1853, the Nagpur kingdom, including Balaghat District, was annexed by the British, and became the new province of Nagpur.
 Balaghat District was then divided among the British districts of Seoni and Bhandara.
 Nagpur Province was reorganized into the Central Provinces in 1861.

 Balaghat District was constituted during the years 1867 - 1873 by amalgamation of parts of the Bhandara, Mandla and Seoni districts.
 The headquarters of the district was originally called "Burha" or "बूढ़ा".
 Later, however, this name fell into disuse and was replaced by "Balaghat", which was originally the name of the district only.
 Administratively, the district was divided into only two tehsils, Baihar tehsil in the north, which included the plateau region, and Balaghat tehsil in south, which included the more settled lowlands in the south.
 The new district was part of the Central Provinces Nagpur Division.

 After Indian Independence in 1947, the Central Provinces became the Indian state of Madhya Pradesh.
 In 1956, Balaghat District became part of the Jabalpur Division of Madhya Pradesh, when the districts to the south of Balaghat, including Old Bhandara (current Bhandara and Gondia), and Nagpur districts, were transferred to Bombay State.